 Cashless Tolling Project FAQs

-Why is the Thruway converting to cashless tolling?
+Why did the Thruway convert to cashless tolling?

 The Thruway Authority is modernizing its 570-mile transportation system by converting to cashless tolling.
 Cashless tolling reduces congestion, improves traffic flow, is better for the environment, and allows for non-stop travel on New York’s toll roads, bridges and tunnels.
-The Thruway is scheduled to convert to an entirely cashless tolling system by the end of 2020.
+The Thruway Authority converted to cashless tolling system-wide in November 2020.

 What are some common terms related to the cashless tolling project?